Merchandising API Users Guide

 The Merchandising API consists of calls that return item or product recommendations based on simple inputs, such as a query, an item ID, or a category ID.
 The API returns the following types of merchandise recommendations:

-Refer to the eBay Merchandising API Call Reference for a list of API calls and the associated inputs and outputs for each.
+Refer to the eBay Merchandising API API Reference for a list of API calls and the associated inputs and outputs for each.

 Back to top